robotframework/robotframework/doc/releasenotes/rf-7.5rc1.rst

 execution as well as custom loggers.

 For details about the console logging API and everything else, see the documentation__.
-Due to the User Guide not being generated with preview releases, the documentation link points to documentation source.
+Due to the User Guide not being generated with preview releases, the link currently points to the documentation source.

 __ https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#listener-interface
 __ https://github.com/robotframework/robotframework/blob/master/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst#custom-console-loggers